Mike McKenna (musician): History

 On April 25, 2009, McKenna celebrated both his birthday and his 45 years on the Toronto music scene by hosting an all-day event at the Black Swan Tavern in Toronto.
 The event featured a who's who of Toronto's rock and roll / blues / Yorkville Sound scene including the original members of Mainlne - Tony Nolasco, Mike Harrison, Ted Purdy (who replaced Mendelson) and Bob Adams (sitting in on harmonica); Luke Gibson (of Luke and the Apostles); Dave Bingham (of the Ugly Ducklings); Kensington Market; various members of DiamondBack; and Scott "Professor Piano" Cushnie, among others.

 In the fall of 2009, McKenna began rehearsing once again with Luke Gibson (of Luke & the Apostles).
 David Martin / drums, percussion; William (Bill) Miller / bass; and Michael Keys / keyboards, McKenna (on lead guitar, slide guitar, vocals) and Gibson (doing the honours on lead vocals and guitar) showcased the now defunct McKenna Gibson Band at the Black Swan Tavern in Toronto on December 12, 2009.

 McKenna continued playing and performing occasionally with Gibson (as Luke and the Apostles) but with different lineups that sometimes included original member Peter Jermyn on keyboards and playing predominantly old late 1960s/early 1970s Mainline and Apostles' material to predominantly a "nostalgia" crowd.
 In 2017, the self-titled album Luke & The Apostles was released on True North Records, the band's first full-length release.

 As of 2019, McKenna was playing regularly in and around Toronto with three bands: Luke and the Apostles, a new version of Slidewinder focused on Mainline and other blues-rock material, and Mike McKenna's Rockin' Redcoats (which includes former Blue Rodeo, The Viletones, and Battered Wives drummer Cleave Anderson), playing rockabilly, surf-rock, country and blues.

 In 2023, McKenna was nominated for the Maple Blues Awards "Blues With a Feeling" Lifetime Achievement honor.

+In 2026, McKenna self-published a memoir "Goin' To Toronto" with FriesenPress.